 What is it?
 Citric acid is an alpha hydroxy acid (AHA) derived from citrus fruits, such as lemons, limes, oranges, and grapefruits.
 It is used as a natural pH adjuster for cosmetic products to maintain a pH similar to the skin.
 The skin functions most optimally when the pH is balanced.
-Skin that’s too acidic or too alkaline can lead to irritating conditions like eczema, dryness, and acne
+Skin that’s too acidic or too alkaline can lead to skin problems.*

 Ali, S, and G Yosipovitch.
 “Skin PH: From Basic Science to Basic Skin Care.”
 Acta Dermato Venereologica, vol. 93, no. 3, 2013, pp. 261–267., doi:10.2340/00015555-1531.

 Tarun, Jose, et al. “Evaluation of PH of Bathing Soaps and Shampoos for Skin and Hair Care.”
 Indian Journal of Dermatology, vol. 59, no. 5, 2014, p.
 442., doi:10.4103/0019-5154.139861.

 Bernstein, Eric F., et al. “Citric Acid Increases Viable Epidermal Thickness and Glycosaminoglycan Content of Sundamaged Skin.”
 The Canadian Journal of Chemical Engineering, Wiley-Blackwell, 19 June 2013, onlinelibrary.wiley.com/doi/10.1111/j.1524-4725.1997.tb00391.x/abstract.